eWAYPayment/eway-rapid-php/README.md

 ### Manual

-The eWAY PHP SDK can also be downloaded and added without Composer:
+The Eway PHP SDK can also be downloaded and added without Composer:

 1. Download the [latest zip](https://github.com/eWAYPayment/eway-rapid-php/archive/master.zip) (or `git clone` this repository)
 2. Unzip the zip into your project - for example into a `lib` directory